vycke/crinkles.dev/src/writing/a-nth-child-css-trick.md

   A little CSS trick that allows you to use nth-child values in the CSS calc() function.
 ---

 Sometimes you figure out a cool trick that just feels so powerful.
 It opens you up to a range of new possibilities.
 That you, quite frankly, rarely use.
 But still, it is a cool trick.
 For me, the latest of these tricks is setting a CSS custom property value, corresponding with the `:nth-child` value.
 Why?
-Because now we can use the `--nth-child` custom property inside `calc()` functions.
+Because now we can use the `--index` custom property inside `calc()` functions.

 ## But why not use X?